WebAhead/master-reference/coursebook/week-9/project.md

 - Build an Express server (using an Express generator in not allowed)
 - Connect your server to Postgres database
 - Create routes to manipulate data
+- Have routes that are only accessible for authenticated users
 - Deploy your server on Heroku
 - Test your server